-For dessert, I made a cake reminiscent of our times in Sevilla; an almond-yogurt cake featuring the lovely oranges in season right now.
-This cake has great texture because it contains both semolina flour and ground almonds.
+This delicious almond-yogurt cake features the lovely oranges in season right now and transported me back to Sevilla.
+It has great texture because it contains both semolina flour and ground almonds.
 The refreshing orange flavor comes from orange zest in the batter, and an orange syrup which is poured over the warm cake.
-Greek yogurt is an ingredient, and a perfect accompaniment… everyone said it was better than whipped cream or mascarpone.
+Greek yogurt is an ingredient, and a perfect accompaniment.
+Alternatively, you can serve it with whipped cream or mascarpone.

 Almond and Orange Yogurt Cake

 12 tblsp (1 1/2 sticks) unsalted butter, room temperature, plus more for pan